List of characters in The Lego Movie franchise: Lord Business

-Bruce Wayne / Batman
+Batman

-Bruce Wayne / Batman (voiced by Will Arnett in The Lego Movie, The Lego Batman Movie, The Lego Movie 2: The Second Part, Lego Dimensions, Unikitty! and promos, and Jim Meskimen in The Lego Movie Videogame) is a DC Comics superhero from Gotham City.
+Bruce Wayne / Batman (voiced by Will Arnett in The Lego Movie, The Lego Batman Movie, The Lego Movie 2: The Second Part, Lego Dimensions, Unikitty!, Jim Meskimen in The Lego Movie Videogame, and Roger Rose in The Lego Movie 2 Videogame) is a DC Comics superhero from Gotham City.
 Batman is a secondary character in The Lego Movie and the main protagonist of The Lego Batman Movie.
+This version of the character parodies and satirizes his original comic book incarnation, portraying many of the character's darker aspects humorously to the point where he comes off as arrogant, selfish, sarcastic, and somewhat immature.
+He is also the author of an original yet unintentionally comical heavy metal song inspired by his life entitled "Untitled Self Portrait".

 In The Lego Movie, he is a Master Builder and Wyldstyle's boyfriend, who helps Emmet save the Lego World.
-At the end of the movie, Batman gives Wyldstyle his blessing to be Emmet's girlfriend.
+In the end, Batman gives Wyldstyle his blessing to be Emmet's girlfriend, calling him "the hero you deserve".

-In Lego Dimensions, there are two types of Batman: The Lego Movie Batman, as Lucy's ex-boyfriend, and another Lego Batman who is the "real" Batman.
-In the game's first cut scene, when the two Batmans meet each other, they have a brief argument about who is the real Batman before the real Batman takes Lucy with him to save the universe.
-When the Lego Batman Movie Story Pack came out, the Lego Movie version of Batman became a playable character in all six The Lego Batman Movie levels and could be played as permanently if the player obtains The Lego Batman Movie World's Red Brick, "Always Batman".
+In Lego Dimensions, there are two types of Batman: The Lego Movie Batman, as Lucy's ex-boyfriend, and another Lego Batman described as the "real" Batman, whose personality is more comic book-accurate.
+In the game's first cutscene, when the two Batmans meet each other, they have a brief argument about who is the real Batman before the real Batman takes Lucy with him to save the multiverse.
+When the Lego Batman Movie Story Pack came out, the Lego Movie version of Batman becomes a playable character in all six The Lego Batman Movie levels and could be played permanently if the player obtains The Lego Batman Movie World's Red Brick, "Always Batman".

-In The Lego Batman Movie, as the main protagonist, he is depicted as an arrogant, selfish and sarcastic person like in the original movie, and teams up with his adopted son Richard "Dick" Grayson, his butler Alfred Pennyworth and the new Commissioner of Gotham City (and his crush) Barbara Gordon to stop his greatest enemy Joker.
+In The Lego Batman Movie, as the main protagonist, teams up with his adopted son Richard "Dick" Grayson, his butler Alfred and the new Commissioner of Gotham City (and his crush) Barbara Gordon to stop his greatest nemesis Joker.

 In The Lego Movie 2: The Second Part, he develops a crush on Queen Watevra Wa-Nabi after being among those abducted by General Sweet Mayhem and decides to take her hand in marriage even though he has no interest of being a husband at first.